How do we empower people to feel comfortable in their smart homes and trust their connected devices?

 The startup Day Two had one goal: to help people feel better about their nutrition and their bodies.
 While there are countless diet apps already doing this, Day Two had a secret ingredient: our microbiomes.
 Their product was a personalized diet based on each person microbiomes.

 Find The True Brand Purpose

-To understand the brand’s goals and values, we organized a brand immersion workshop with Day Two’s founders.
+To understand the brand’s goals and values, we organized a brand ideation workshop with Day Two’s founders.
 We uncovered their concerns, dreams and vision.
-Once I collected Day Two’s vision, I organized our findings into key pillars for the brand.
+Once I collected Day Two’s vision, I organized our findings into key pillars for the brand and design principles to inform the user experience.
 I also noted our key challenges: How do you explain the complex science of microbiomes?
 How do you present health data in an enticing way?
-How is Day Two going to fit in culture?
+How is Day Two’s service is going to fit in today’s culture?

 Define The Market Opportunity

 After doing research I concluded that people were looking for a

 personal and preventive way of managing their health.
 However, most of the competitors had a reactive approach.
 I had to define what Day Two will bring to the market: the idea of long-term personalized nutrition plan.
 This personalized nutrition plan will help people prevent and cultivate their health habits by bringing together activities, food and body insights.Now, that the brand focus is defined how does a personalized nutrition plan company could look and feel like?

 To tell a coherent brand story the brand identity has to align with its vision.
 What we were building was new: Day Two was using science to flip preconceived notions about diet.
 We needed a brand personality that would inspire to change the world into a healthier place.
 We decided that the archetype of the Marverick would help bring this commitment to life.
 From this archetype, we write an entire brand platform for the startup including a brand experience, a brand positioning, their name (Day Two) and their tagline: Guts to Grow!